m-mcgowan/embedded-swd/README.md

 Alternatively, you can download the latest release for your programmer device from the [Releases](https://github.com/m-mcgowan/embedded-swd/releases) page on GitHub.

-Once the app has been flashed, the device will breathe white - it doesn't connect to the cloud or use Wi-Fi.
+Once the app has been flashed, the device will show a steady blue LED.
+The device doesn't connect to the cloud or use Wi-Fi.

 ### Using the Programmer App